minprog/quality/aspects/loops/index.md

 ## While

 Prefer a `while`-loop to a `for`-loop when there is no obvious loop variable.
 You might want to run a loop until some condition becomes false: perfect for a `while`-loop.
-The following example uses a **flag variable** to control an input loop.
-Because it relies on user input, we can't predict how often the loop will run before it should be terminated.

-    bool running = true;
-    while(running)
-    {
-        printf("Enter 999 to stop: ");
-        int command = get_int();

-        if(command == 999)
-        {
-            running = false;
-        }
-    }
+## Do-While

-> A `do-while`-loop is a bit harder to understand because the condition is on the last line of the loop.
+A `do-while`-loop is a bit harder to understand because the condition is on the last line of the loop.
+We recommend to avoid it unless it is for a standard purpose, such as asking for user input *at least once*.

+## Stopping a loop

 You can even terminate a loop right in the middle by using the `break` statement in the loop block.
-Because this makes it ever harder to determine the terminating condition, we recommend to avoid it.
+Sometimes this is needed when working with user input.
+Because this makes it ever harder to determine the terminating condition, we recommend to avoid it and try to make the loop body as small as possible.

 ## Learn more